-Celebrate National Barbershop Quartet Day – April 11Posted on
+About National Barbershop Quartet Day

 National Barbershop Quartet Day commemorates the birth of the organized barbershop movement on April 11, 1938, when 26 men gathered together at the invitation of Rupert Hall , the “Royal Keeper of the Minor Keys,” and O.C.
 Cash, “Third Assistant Temporary Vice Chairman” for a songfest.
 Subsequent gatherings snowballed, leading to the founding of the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, now known as the Barbershop Harmony Society.

 This is a day to sing out loud and proud, so seize the moment to stage a local performance or a surprise pop-up concert in your community.
 This could also be a great time to plan an event with your local choruses and quartets - plan a joint rehearsal, throw a tag party, or just get together to celebrate Barbershop.

 While you're at it, take a minute to look around and appreciate the path from 1938 to the present.
 Honor and listen to the longtime Barbershoppers tell “how it used to be.”
 Invite your singers to share stories about their Barbershop beginnings.